Erk Democratic Party

-The Erk Democratic Party ("Erk" Demokratik Partiyasi) is a political party in Uzbekistan formed in 1990 as a pro-independent party in the Soviet Union.
+The Erk Democratic Party ("Erk" Demokratik Partiyasi) is a political party in Uzbekistan formed in 1990 as a pro-independence party in the Soviet Union.
 It was the first registered political party in the history of Uzbekistan.
 Its charter was registered at the Ministry of Justice, Certificate of registration dated 3 September 1991, No. 039, which was signed by the minister of justice before the adoption of the law of Uzbekistan on political parties.
 The principal goals of activities, as written in the certificate on registration, are "the foundation of the independent democratic republic for Uzbekistan."
 Since 1993, its headquarters have been in Istanbul, Turkey.

 Organization

 The leader of the party is Muhammad Salih, and the general secretary is Atanazar Arif.
 The official newspaper of the party, ERK, which was registered (see image) with the Publishing Committee of Uzbekistan on September 19, 1991 under the No.000092, has been published in the Uzbek and Russian languages since 1990.
 Among the journalists who have written for it is Yusif Ruzimuradov, who has been sentenced to eight years imprisonment.